 HALL PASS RESTRICTION - Students on hall pass restriction will not be permitted to use the hall pass freely.
-Once in the morning and once in the afternoon will be arranged with specific teachers to monitor the student's use of the pass and to allow for rest room time.
+Once in the morning and once in the afternoon will be arranged with specific teachers to monitor the student's use of the pass and to allow for restroom time.
+If a student needs to use the restroom during a class, he/she will be escorted to and from the assigned location by an adult.
 Abuse of this restricted time will result in detentions, extended day, in-school suspension, or out-of-school suspension.
 Student is not permitted out of his/her current class assignment during PLT.
 Teachers can restrict students from using the hall pass in their class at any time they feel the student has abused the privilege.
 The length of the restriction will be determined by administration.

-BEHAVIOR SUPPORT MEETING - If a student receives three discipline infractions (write ups), a meeting will be scheduled with a parent/guardian to discuss the behaviors being exhibited.
+BEHAVIOR SUPPORT MEETING - If a student receives three discipline infractions (write ups), a meeting may be called and scheduled with a parent/guardian to discuss the behaviors being exhibited.
 Every three consecutive infractions will require a meeting.
-The meeting will be scheduled by an administrator at time that is convenient for the parent/guardian.
+The meeting will be scheduled by an administrator at a time that is convenient for the parent/guardian.
 Parents/guardians, student, teacher(s), and an administrator will meet to create a plan to resolve/reduce the negative behaviors.
 The administration assigns hour detention for infractions.
 Hour detention is held after school from 2:40-3:40 on Tuesdays.
 Due to the school calendar or other circumstances, detention for the day could change to Thursday upon parent/student notification.
 Failure to serve the detention will result in a two-hour detention and ultimately serving time in in-school suspension, out-of-school suspension or expulsion.